Happyguywithcookie/phase4ibmproject/README.md

 # Text Analysis Project

-This project focuses on developing and deploying AI models for text analysis tasks (e.g., text classification, sentiment analysis).
+This project focuses on developing and deploying AI models for text analysis tasks (example - text classification, sentiment analysis).
 It includes data cleaning, model training, a live dashboard, and cloud deployment.

 ---